kdszafranski/fallback-cpp-dx-game/README.md

 I chose to make a simple form of Breakout.

-**Features:**
+**Features**

-* game loop (initialization, input, render, restart, level progression, score)
+* game loop (initialization, input, render, restart)
 * collision detection
-* game logic: ball resets if missed, blocks disappear when hit, levels can be restarted, game keeps score
+* game logic: ball resets if missed, blocks disappear when hit

 ![Fallback Gameplay](pictures/gameplay-screenshot.png)

 ## Learnings

-I'll note that the content is quite old (circa 2012) so I had to convert the code in the book and examples a bit to get it working on Windows 10.
+I'll note that the content is quite old (from 2012) so I had to convert the code in the book and examples a bit to get it working on Windows 10.
 The biggest challenge was getting all the DirectX9 parts needed set up in the includes and linker settings.

 * Learned the basics of Win32 (and WinRT) apps are set up and initialized
 * Learned a ton about VS and how to work within it including the debugger